parcelcraft/docs/api-guide.md

 ## Stripe Product metadata

-All values are optional, but having product defaults help prepare your shipment according to your product metadata.
+All values are optional, but having product defaults helps prepare your shipment according to your product metadata.

 | Metadata key | Metadata value example |
 | -- | -- |